-- Angelo State University is one of only four state institutions in Texas to be listed by The Princeton Review among “The Best 378 Colleges” for 2014.
-This is the fifth consecutive year that ASU has been recognized by The Princeton Review.
+- Angelo State University has been listed by The Princeton Review among “The Best 381 Colleges” for 2017.
+This is the eighth consecutive year that ASU has been recognized by The Princeton Review.

-- The ASU nursing program has been ranked in the top 100 nationally for its online graduate degree offerings by U.S. News and World Report for its 2013 edition of Best Online Programs.
+- The ASU nursing program has been ranked in the top 100 nationally for its online graduate degree offerings by U.S. News and World Report for its 2013-2017 editions of Best Online Programs.

-- Located six miles north of San Angelo and adjacent to O.C.
-Fisher Lake, ASU’s Management, Instruction and Research (MIR) Center comprises 6,000 acres of range and farm land that serves as a “laboratory” for agriculture students.
-The research and classroom facilities at the site include the Food Safety and Product Development Laboratory, the Mayer-Rousselot Agricultural Education Training Center, the G. Leon Holland Arena and a 2,800-foot greenhouse.
+- ASU’s Management, Instruction and Research (MIR) Center comprises 6,000 acres of range and farm land that serves as a “laboratory” for agriculture students.
+Facilities at the site include the Food Safety and Product Development Laboratory, the Mayer-Rousselot Agricultural Education Training Center, the G. Leon Holland Arena and a 2,800-foot greenhouse.

-- ASU’s Detachment 847 is one of the largest and most honored Air Force ROTC detachments at colleges and universities nationally.
+- ASU’s Detachment 847 is one of the most honored Air Force ROTC detachments at colleges and universities nationally.
 It won the Right of Line Award as the top medium-sized detachment in the U.S. in 2015.